-Update on actions identified in the 2021/22 Annual Governance Statement
+4. Update on actions identified in the 2022/23 Annual Governance Statement

-The Annual Governance Statement for 2021/22 did not identify any areas for review and possible enhanced arrangements.
+The Annual Governance Statement for 2022/23 did not identify any areas for review and possible enhanced arrangements.

-Proposed enhancements to the Council's governance arrangements
+5. Proposed enhancements to the Council's governance arrangements

-The review of the effectiveness of the Council's governance framework for 2022/23 did not highlight any specific areas of concern.
+The review of the effectiveness of the Council's governance framework for 2023/24 did not highlight any specific areas of concern.
 Where internal audit work has indicated additional controls could be in place, officers are focussed on making the necessary changes to do so.

-Conclusion
+6. Conclusion

-Based on the results of the review, reasonable assurance can be placed upon the adequacy and effectiveness of Medway Council's systems of internal control and governance.
+Based on the results of the review, reasonable assurance can be placed upon the adequacy and effectiveness of Medway Council's systems of internal control and governance, which this year are supported by the review undertaken by CIPFA.
 The annual review demonstrates sufficient evidence that the Council's Local Code of Corporate Governance is operating effectively and that the Council complies with that Local Code in all significant respects.